TroyKirkland/aws-northstar/docs/AboutNorthStar.md

 Eliminate the need for configuration, simplifying the developer experience, decreasing the time from design to implementation.

 #### 2. Be opinionated as it accelerates development
 NorthStar is a design system.
-It is prescriptive and should always care of the undifferentiated heavy lifting of CSS, layout and stlying.
+It is prescriptive and should always care of the undifferentiated heavy lifting of CSS, layout and styling.

 #### 3. Eat our own dog food
 We consume what we produce.
 NorthStar should remain self-documenting, always include a storybook and allow developers to experiment.